 When consumed on a regular basis as part of a balanced synergistic meal, these foods create a biochemical/hormonal balance that reduces insulin production, controls appetite, nourishes the cells, strengthens the immune system, prevents inflammation, and helps to heal the body physically, biochemically, hormonally, emotionally and spiritually, breaking the vicious "cycle of diabetes".

-The list of five “live” super foods includes vegetables/(some) fruits, filtered water, lean protein, mono-unsaturated fats/Omega-3 fats, and some organic whole grains -- but, does not include many of your favorite "dead" foods or any of the so-called “healthy” foods.
+The list of five “live” super foods to fight Type 2 and Type 3 diabetes includes vegetables/(some) fruits, filtered water, lean protein, mono-unsaturated fats/Omega-3 fats, and some organic whole grains -- but, does not include many of your favorite "dead" foods or any of the so-called “healthy” foods.

-However, if you're diabetic or struggling with some similar disease, then, you must consume these foods (and, avoid the 5 "dead" processed foods) as part of my Super Meal Model Plate (Diet for Diabetics) -- to ensure that your body is obtaining a balance of key macronutrients, micronutrients, and phytochemicals.
+However, if you're diabetic or struggling with some similar disease, then, you must consume these foods (and, avoid the 5 "dead" processed foods) as part of my Super Meal Model Plate (Reverse Diabetes Diet for Diabetics) -- to ensure that your body is obtaining a balance of key macronutrients, micronutrients, and phytochemicals.